MSc in Migration Studies

 Assessment

 Assessment consists of formative and summative assessment.
-Formative assessment, which does not count towards your final degree but helps you to develop your analytical and writing skills, will be in the form of short essays, response papers and presentations.
+Formative assessments, which do not count towards your final degree, are intended to hone your analytical and writing skills.
+These take the form of short essays, response papers and presentations.

-Summative assessment, which will count towards your final degree, currently takes the form of examinations, submitted essays, research methods coursework, and a dissertation.
+Summative assessments, which count towards your final mark, take the form of examinations, essays, research methods coursework, and a dissertation based on original research.

 Graduate destinations